Configuration Reference

 pipelines:

-- name: orders-to-bigquery # unique pipeline name
+- name: orders-to-bigquery # unique pipeline name, required

 source:

-connection: prod-postgres # reference a named connection ...
+connection: prod-postgres # references a named connection

 tables: